 The concept of "color theory" is not new.
 In fact, the term first appeared in the writings of Leone Battista Alberti and the notebooks of Leonardo da Vinci way back in the 1400s.

 Today, color theory is still prominently taught in disciplines like art and science.
 However, marketers can certainly benefit from learning about it as well.
 After all, no matter what industry you are in, colors can define your brand, influence your audience, and prompt people to take action.

 When it comes to your prospects, you want to go beyond transactional communications; you want to build an emotional connection.
 The colors that you choose to use can help you cultivate these emotional connections.

 Think of the company Caterpillar.
-Their logo is a great example of one that communicates powerful emotion with the use of just two colors.
-The yellow triangle represents joy and optimism while the black promotes excellence and power.
+Their logo is an excellent example of one that communicates powerful emotion using just two colors.
+The yellow triangle represents joy and optimism, while the black promotes excellence and power.
 Wouldn’t you say that these two colors define the powerhouse machinery manufacturer?

 Where To Apply Your Brand Colors

 No matter what colors you choose, it's important for your branding to be consistent across all channels and materials.
 Here are some places that can benefit from your new color scheme: